Marin Honda: 2019–20 season

 Honda began the season at the 2019 CS Nebelhorn Trophy, where she placed fifth.
 Initially assigned to only one Grand Prix, Honda was subsequently added to the 2019 Skate Canada International roster following the withdrawal of Mai Mihara.
 Whilst travelling from the arena in Kelowna, she and fellow Japanese skater Keiji Tanaka were involved in a car crash.
 Honda was cleared to compete despite injuries to her right shin and forehead and wore a support brace, saying, "I decided to compete, and I'm going all the way to the end."
 Honda was tenth in the short program after doubling a planned triple flip and underrotating the second part of her jump combination but rose to sixth place after skating a stronger free skate with scaled-down content.
 She was seventh at the 2019 Cup of China.
 She ended the season with an eighth-place finish at the Japanese Championships.

 2020–21 season

 Honda withdrew from the Japan Open after dislocating her shoulder.
 She competed at Eastern Sectionals, placing tenth.
 Assigned to the Grand Prix at the 2020 NHK Trophy, she placed ninth.
+Following that competition, Honda relocated to Toyota, Shin-Yokohama with Nobuo Satō becoming her new coach.

 Honda placed tenth at Eastern Sectionals to qualify for the Japan Championships.
 However, she withdrew from the Championships after collapsing of dizziness before a morning practice at the event.